Outstanding African Safari Guides

 Arshley Brian Biography -Senior Birding, Wildlife & a Botanist African Guide:

 Arshley is a friendly young man born and raised in Uganda’s most visited National park (Queen Elizabeth National Park). where his father worked as an interpretive guide.
 Arshley’s interest in wildlife started when he was just 7 years old as he enjoyed watching wild animals that always roamed around his family home.
+Through this early passion, Arshley Brian then underwent academic studies and after completing at an advanced level with good results he was awarded a free scholarship at the International University Of East Africa where he pursued a bachelor’s Degree In Tourism Operations and Forestry the course he believed to have studied with passion.
 Learn More

 Samuel Mukalazi – Our African Safari Guide